Run the Discord Access Request Plugin | Teleport

 Install and authorize the application in your Discord server

-Go the the "OAuth2" tab, open the "URL Generator" and check the "bot" and "Send Messages" permissions.
+Go to the "OAuth2" tab, open the "URL Generator" and check the "bot" and "Send Messages" permissions.

 Copy and access the generated URL.
 Choose to install the application into the desired Discord server.
 If the server is not available in the dropdown list, it means you don't have sufficient rights.
 Ask a server administrator to grant you a role with the "manage server" permission.